 This Annual Report on Form 20-F contains forward-looking statements, about our expectations, beliefs or intentions regarding, among other things, our product development efforts, business, financial condition, results of operations, strategies or prospects.
 In addition, from time to time, we or our representatives have made or may make forward-looking statements, orally or in writing.
 Forward-looking statements can be identified by the use of forward-looking words such as "believe," "expect," "intend," "plan," "may," "should" or "anticipate" or their negatives or other variations of these words or other comparable words or by the fact that these statements do not relate strictly to historical or current matters.
 These forward-looking statements may be included in, but are not limited to, various filings made by us with the U.S. Securities and Exchange Commission, or the SEC, press releases or oral statements made by or with the approval of one of our authorized executive officers.
 Forward-looking statements relate to anticipated or expected events, activities, trends or results as of the date they are made.
-Because forward-looking statements relate to matters that have not yet occurred, these statements are inherently subject to risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
-Many factors could cause our actual activities or results to differ materially from the activities and results anticipated in forward-looking statements, including, but not limited to, the factors summarized below.
+Because forward-looking statements relate to matters that have not yet occurred, these statements may be include cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements, have no ty et occurred, these statements are inherently subject to risks and uncertainties or results to differ materially from any future results expressed or implied by the forward-looking statements, but not limited to, the factors summarized below.